Author has written 6 stories for Mortal Kombat.

-Favorite Shows: Supernatural, The Late Late Show with Craig Ferguson, (BBC) Robin Hood, Tosh.0, The Big Bang Theory, The Soup, The Wil Wheaton Project, NFL football
+Favorite Shows: Supernatural, Penny Dreadful, (BBC) Sherlock Holmes, Tosh.0, The Big Bang Theory, DaVinci's Demons, The Soup, The Wil Wheaton Project, NFL football

-Favorite Movies: The Avengers, The Dark Knight, The Prophecy, Transformers, Paranormal Activity, Teenage Mutant Ninja Turtles 2014, World War Z
+Favorite Movies: The Avengers (both), The Dark Knight, The Prophecy, Transformers (all), Paranormal Activity, Teenage Mutant Ninja Turtles 2014, World War Z

 Favorite Games: Mortal Kombat series, Dante's Inferno, Darksiders, Darksiders 2, Batman: Arkham Asylum, Batman: Arkham City, Tetris.
 Okay, I'm just gonna come right out and say it.
 I'm not much of a gamer.
 I don't really play a lot of video games, and with a few exceptions, I'm not anxious to.
 It's like pulling teeth to get me to play new games; I am a creature of habit.
 I was almost two years late to the Angry Birds party, if that tells you anything.

 Favorite Books: Anything by Edgar Allan Poe, Stephen King, and Nathaniel Hawthorne, Dante's Inferno, Paradise Lost, Light in August, The Road, The Things They Carried, the Harry Potter series, The Triggering Town, basically too many to name...